wlonk/arcadia/rules/making_characters.rst

 .. todo:: Design character sheet.

-Your character starts with a number of social tokens based on their social role, and two passion tokens.
+Your character starts with a number of social tokens based on their social role, and two :index:`passion tokens`.

 Be sure to ask and answer this for each character: why might they need magic?
 Why might a fairy take an interest in them?